 Option 2 is the recommended option.
-Option 2 retains the current four ward system, reduces the Councillors to 8 and provides for a boundary adjustment.
+Option 2 retains the current four ward system, reduces the Councillors to 8 by 2025 Ordinary Election and provides for a boundary adjustment.

 A summary of the recommendation is below:

 Retaining the ward system